The Business Value of BIM in Australia and New Zealand

 The report released by McGraw Hill Construction on the business value of BIM in Australia and New Zealand representing detailed study about the Uses, Impact and Advantages of BIM on construction industries in New Zealand and Australia, is worth reading.

-The report reveals that the awareness of BIM is spreading rapidly among st the Architects, Engineers, Contractors and Owners in New Zealand and Australia recognizing its value, however the commitment and use of BIM is relatively lower.
-Experts predict a vigorous growth in number of BIM users in Australia within the coming years and the reconstruction of Canterbury region in New Zealand, which is valued at $40 billion gives a fair idea about the industrial move towards BIM in the near future.
+The report reveals that the awareness of BIM is spreading rapidly amongst the Architects, Engineers, Contractors and Owners in New Zealand and Australia recognizing its value, however, the commitment and use of BIM is relatively lower.
+Experts predict a vigorous growth in a number of BIM users in Australia within the coming years and the reconstruction of Canterbury region in New Zealand, which is valued at $40 billion gives a fair idea about the industrial move towards BIM in the near future.

 McGraw Hill Construction conducted an online survey of 435 respondents including engineers, contractors, architects, consultants and building owners across the construction industry in New Zealand and Australia.
 They further classified the respondents by size of firms including small firms, medium firms and large firms.
 Later on the respondents were split into their different work types like buildings, infrastructure/industrial, landscape/parks/recreations, mining/minerals, other.

-An assessment done on the respondents to evaluate the Involvement of their firm into BIM, predicts that almost two-third of the respondentsi.e.
+An assessment done on the respondents to evaluate the Involvement of their firm in BIM, predicts that almost two-thirds of the respondents.e.
 64% are authoring models and working with models from other parties, while in the case of smaller groups 19% are authoring models and 17% are working with models authored by others.

-Out of the firms surveyed, A/E Firms occupies the largest portion of the both the categories of authoring models and getting the model authored by other parties.
-While Contractor dominate the group of working with third-party, giving a boost to BIM Outsourcing.
+Out of the firms surveyed, A/E Firms occupies the largest portion of both the categories of authoring models and getting the model authored by other parties.
+While Contractor dominates the group of working with third-party, giving a boost to BIM Outsourcing.

 BIM Expertise levels: The respondents were told to classify themselves into one of the four skill levels such as beginner, moderate, advanced or expert.
 Even though subjective, this self-assessment of skill level reveals that 65% of contractor users and 47% A/E respondents consider themselves to have a beginner or moderate skill levels.
 The expertise breakdown in BIM users is seen in Australia and New Zealand with only 13% experts.